masyl/isomaton/doc/roadmap.md

 - done: Control randomness with number generator and seed
 - done: handle keystroke for "space" to Pause the game
 - done: added chicken actor and egg item
-- Actors of same types must have unique ids to prevent them to move in synch with same procedural randomness
-- handle keystroke for "-/+" to accelerate or slow-down the game
+- done: handle keystroke for "-/+" to accelerate or slow-down the game
+- Ability to serialize and deserialize a complete world/stage state
 - Save a serialized checkpoint and resume from this checkpoint
 - Ability to quit and resume a game where it was left
 - handle keystroke for "S" to Save Checkpoint
 - handle keystroke for "Q" to Quit and Save
 - handle keystroke for "R" to Resume from checkpoint
-- Ability to serialize and deserialize a complete world/stage state
 - Make a predictable "save checkpoint" and "restart from checkpoint" to test world determinism
 - Remember the playState and speed when resuming a saved game
+- Actors of same types must have unique ids to prevent them to move in synch with same procedural randomness

 #Upcomming Releases